The R/V Sikuliaq, pronounced [see-KOO-lee-auk], is a 261-foot oceanographic research ship capable of bringing scientists to the ice-

 UAF's Seward Marine Center in Seward Alaska.

-The vessel is owned by the National Science Foundation and operated by the School of Fisheries and Ocean Sciences at the University of Alaska Fairbanks, as part of the U.S. academic research fleet.
+The vessel is owned by the National Science Foundation and operated by the College of Fisheries and Ocean Sciences at the University of Alaska Fairbanks, as part of the U.S. academic research fleet.
 It is used by scientists in the U.S. and international oceanographic community through the University-National Oceanographic Laboratory System.
 UAF SIKULIAQ Ship Committee provides scientific oversight of SIKULIAQ.